Plutonomicon/plutonomicon/fundamentals.md

 In a distributed ledger, size is an expensive resource.
 As such, transactions are limited in size based on the `max_tx_size` protocol parameter.
 The current limit is 16 KiB, but this is subject to change.

-Previously, any validator that needed to run in a transaction had to be stored in taht transaction, meaning that scripts could quickly cause the transaction to go over the size limit.
+Previously, any validator that needed to run in a transaction had to be stored in that transaction, meaning that scripts could quickly cause the transaction to go over the size limit.

 This is no longer the case, with the introduction of **Reference Scripts** which were proposed in [CIP-33](https://cips.cardano.org/cip/CIP-33).
 Now, scripts can be stored in a UTxO, and that UTxO can be referenced by a transaction, greatly decreasing transaction size.